mdmuzakkir86/Django_FastAPI_Integration/README.md

     **Once the django development server is running, access the application in your browser at http://127.0.0.1:8000/.**

 9. **To Start the FastAPI Development Server**:
-    *unicorn main:app --reload*  - make sure your in TaskManager **Once the FastAPI development server is running, access the application in your browser at http://127.0.0.1:8000/docs.**
+    *uvicorn main:app --reload*  - make sure your in TaskManager **Once the FastAPI development server is running, access the application in your browser at http://127.0.0.1:8000/docs.**